-If you’re wondering why is self-awareness important then you are already connecting with an integral part of you.
+If you’ve asked yourself, why is self-awareness important, then good news, you’re onto a deeper understanding of the answer.
 Self-awareness is important because it enables you to be your authentic self no matter what circumstance or challenge you face.
-The benefit of self-awareness is significant because it empowers you to be genuine, happy and self-reliant while living in the present moment.
+The benefits of being self-aware are significant.
+Self-awareness empowers you to be true to yourself, as well as self-reliant.
+Most of this comes down to living in the present moment.

 What is Self-Awareness?

 Self-awareness is a state of consciousness.
 In simplified terms, it is knowing your own purpose, character, emotions, and intentions.
 Yet, the ability to be continually aware of your state of mind is not very simple to do.
-Actually, self-awareness can be complicated and at times not very a pleasant process.
+Actually, self-awareness can not only be elusive, at times it is not very a pleasant process.
 We are all human, which makes us all complicated.
-However, what is important to know about self-awareness is that it is critical to living an emotionally balanced life.
+However, it’s important to know that self-awareness is critical to living an emotionally balanced life.
 A person cannot be truly authentic if he or she is not intimately in touch with himself.

 Everything is affected when self-awareness is practiced consistently.
 The ability to succeed professionally, maintain healthy relationships and live an authentically happy life are all monumentally linked to someone with heightened self-awareness.